 One family’s new holiday tradition is to exchange funny gifts with each other, each one decorated with a hand-written poem.
 “It’s a whole evening,” says their mom.
 “We eat, we drink, we laugh and have so much fun.”
 The verse is supposed to give a clue to the inexpensive gift inside.
 One example: a beeping key locator for a teen who is constantly misplacing his keys with a humorous poem about the habit to match.
 “It’s great for teens who don’t have a lot of money because it’s not how much they spend,” adds the mom, “but rather the thought behind the gift and how clever the poem is.”

 2. Change the menu:

-One family decided to spend less time in the kitchen by canceling their annual turkey and making hamburgers with toppings instead.
+One family decided to spend less time in the kitchen by canceling their annual turkey and try the new holiday tradition of making hamburgers with toppings instead.
 On Christmas Day, when teens had time and inclination, they helped to plan, cook, and serve dinner.

 3. Puzzling fun:

 Perhaps puzzling will be a new holiday tradition for your teens this year.
 Every year, my family’s grandma would break open a 1,000- to 2,000-piece jigsaw puzzle.
 As grandkids helped to navigate the pieces into place, they would talk and discuss the past year and what was on tap for the next.
 (Even after grandma passed away, the grown-up grandkids each chose a puzzle that would call up memories of these special times.)